enchant97/hasty-paste/docs/rest-api.md

 The public list has been disabled.

 ### GET /api/pastes/{paste id}

+> ⚠️ functionality will be changing to be just the raw paste in the future

 Returns the raw paste file, direct from [flat file](flat-file-format.md).

 ### GET /api/pastes{paste id}/content

+> ⚠️ This will be removed in the future

 Returns the pastes content.

 ### GET /api/pastes{paste id}/meta